TOPIC: MICROSOFT WINDOWS

 Getting a Windows 11 Guest to run smoothly on VirtualBox

-In recent days, I have been trying to get Windows 11 to run smoothly within a VirtualBox virtual machine, and there has been a lot of experimentation along the way.
+23rd November 2022Recently, I have been trying to get Windows 11 to run smoothly within a VirtualBox virtual machine, and there has been a lot of experimentation along the way.
 This was to eradicate intermittent freezes that escalated CPU usage and necessitated hard restarts.
-If I was to use Windows 11 as a long-term replacement for Windows 10, these needed to go.
+If I were to use Windows 11 as a long-term replacement for Windows 10, these needed to go.

-An internet search showed that others faced the same predicament but a range of proposed solutions did nothing for me.
-The suggestion of enabling 3D graphics capability did nothing but produce a black screen at startup time so that was not a runner.
+An internet search showed that others faced the same predicament, yet a range of proposed solutions did nothing for me.
+The suggestion of enabling 3D graphics capability did nothing but produce a black screen at startup time, so that was not a runner.
 It might have been the combination of underlying graphics hardware and the drivers on my Linux Mint machine that hindered me when it helped others.

 In the end, a look at the bug tracker for Windows guest operating systems running on VirtualBox sent me in another direction.
-The Paravirtualisation interface also may have caused issues with Windows 10 virtual machines since these were all set to KVM.
+The Paravirtualisation interface also may have caused issues with Windows 10 virtual machines, since these were all set to KVM.
 Doing the same for Windows 11 seems to have stopped the freezing behaviour so far.
 It meant going to the virtual machine settings, navigating to System > Acceleration and changing the dropdown menu value from Default to KVM before clicking on the OK button.

 Before that, I have been blaming the newness of VirtualBox 7 (it is best not to expect too much of a fresh release bringing such major changes) and even the way that I installed Windows 11 using the streamlined installation or licensing issues.
 Now that things are going better, it may have been a lesson from Windows 10 that I had forgotten.
-The EFI, Secure Boot and TPM 2.0 requirements of Windows 11 also blindsided me, especially given the long wait for VirtualBox to add such compatibility, but that is behind me at this stage.
+The EFI, Secure Boot and TPM 2.0 requirements of Windows 11 also blind sided me, especially given the long wait for VirtualBox to add such compatibility, but that is behind me at this stage.

-Windows 11 is not perfect but Start11 makes it usable and the October 2025 expiry for Windows 10 also focuses my mind.
-It is time to move over for sake of future-proofing if nothing else.
-In time, we may get a better operating system as Windows 11 matures and some minds surely are thinking of a “Windows 12”.
-However things go, it may be that we get to a point where something vintage in the nature of Windows XP, Windows 7 or Windows 10 appears.
+Given that Windows 11 is not perfect, Start11 makes it usable and the October 2025 expiry for Windows 10 also focuses my mind.
+It is time to move over for the sake of future-proofing if nothing else.
+In time, we may get a better operating system as Windows 11 matures and some minds surely are thinking of a "Windows 12".
+Depending on how things go, we may get to a point where something vintage in the nature of Windows XP, Windows 7 or Windows 10 appears.
 Those older versions of Windows became like old gold during their lives.

 Lessons learned on managing Windows Taskbar and Start Menu colouring in VirtualBox virtual machines